Mirudhula10102004/student-engagement-monitoring/README.md

 ## 🧑‍💻 About the Author

-Built by **Abinanthan** — a computer science student passionate about real-world applications of computer vision and machine learning.
+Built by **Maheshwaran** — a AI student passionate about real-world applications of computer vision and machine learning.

 ---